thelfer/mfem-mgis/docs/paper/joss/paper.md

 provides a very high level of abstraction based on a very declarative text-based Application Programming Interface.
 In the future, python bindings will be also considered to improve the user experience.

+# Mechnanics Features

+- Periodic evolution problems
+	- .
+- Post Processings
+	- .

+# High Performance Computing (HPC)

+# Numerical results

+Some examples are available in the open-source github: `https://github.com/latug0/mfem-mgis-examples`

+- Snass
+- REV of MOX3 for nuclear simulations
+- Polycristal

+# Conclusion

+The MMM mini-app is a new HPC modelling software.
+Based on an open-source software stack, it allows for the fine representation of microstructure in full 3D in the field of fuel modelling.
+On the one hand, MGIS and MFRONT bring nonlinear mechanics features such as damage, plasticity, viscoplasticity capabilities.
+On the other hand, MFEM provides advanced finite elements schemes and parallel performance (tested on several thousands of cores until now).
+Open-source approach was chosen mainly to: promote collaboration, improve reproducibility, and reduce costs for development and maintenance.

+# Citations

+# help

+## Objectives of MFEM-MGIS-MFRONT mini-application

 ## Motivations for an open-source framework